kpantazis/-kpantazis.github.io/README.md

 # About

-Since September 2024, I am a Data Scientist at [Deus Ex Machina](https://ekmechanes.com/) specializing in applications within the life sciences sector.
+Since September 2024, I am a Data Scientist at [Deus Ex Machina](https://ekmechanes.com/), subsidiary of [PIPA AI](https://pipacorp.com/), specializing in applications within the life sciences sector.
 My role focuses on leveraging advanced data analytics and machine learning methodologies to address critical challenges in healthcare and biotechnology, with the goal of driving innovation and delivering data-driven solutions.

 During 2022-2023, I was a Postdoctoral Fellow in the [Department of Applied Mathematics & Statistics (AMS)](https://engineering.jhu.edu/ams/) at the Whiting School of Engineering, Johns Hopkins University.
 My faculty sponsor was Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 My research areas of interest included Multiscale Statistical Network Inference, Multiple Graph Matching and Time Series of Networks.